segunak/SegunAkinyemi.com/docs/_posts/2022-11-21-adf-synapse-pipeline-retries.md

 ![SetHasPipelineSucceededToTrue](/assets/images/setHasPipelineSucceededToTrue.jpg)

-If If **Execute Target Pipeline** fails, we go to a Wait activity that waits according to the value of the `RetryInterval` parameter.
+If **Execute Target Pipeline** fails, we go to a Wait activity that waits according to the value of the `RetryInterval` parameter.

 ![WaitBeforeRetrying](/assets/images/waitBeforeRetrying.jpg)